-Students who select the thesis option will complete a minimum of 24 credits of coursework plus the thesis.
-Those who select the nonthesis option will complete a minimum of 36 credits which include a 3 credit research project.
-It is expected that students who desire to study beyond the master's degree will take the thesis option; whereas, those who plan to cease formal study with the master's degree will follow the nonthesis option.
+Students who select the thesis option will complete a minimum of 24 semester credit hours of course work plus a 6 semester credit hour thesis.
+The thesis option requires at least 9 semester credit hours in one of the three areas of specialization.
+Those who select the non-thesis option will complete a minimum of 33 semester credit hours of course work plus a 3 semester credit hour research project.
+It is expected that students who desire to study beyond the master's degree will take the thesis option, whereas those who plan to terminate formal study with the master's degree will follow the non-thesis option.